 What is cPanel Hosting?

 For your information, it's good to know that the majority of the cPanel-based web hosting offerings on the contemporary web hosting marketplace are furnished by a quite unsubstantial marketing segment (as far as yearly cash flow is concerned) dubbed hosting reseller.
 Reseller web hosting is a sort of a small-size business niche, which generates a huge number of different web hosting brand names, yet providing one and the same services: chiefly cPanel web hosting solutions.
 This is bad news for everybody.
 Why?
 Owing to the fact that at least 98 percent of the web hosting offerings on the entire web hosting market offer literally the same service: cPanel.
 There's no diversity at all.
 Even the cPanel-based web hosting prices are alike.
 Quite similar.
 Leaving for those in need of a top web hosting service practically no other web hosting platform/hosting CP alternative.
-Thus, there is only one single fact: out of more than 200,000 web hosting brand names worldwide, the non-cPanel based ones are less than 2%!
-Less than 2%, mind that one...
+Thus, there is only one single fact: out of more than 200,000 web hosting brand names worldwide, the non-cPanel based ones are less than 2, mind that one...

 200k "web hosting companies", all cPanel-based, yet differently named